 YES!
 If you would like to work directly with your daughter's troop, there are several ways to participate.
 You could participate in activities, help conduct meetings, make arrangements for trips, gather supplies for activities, or teach a particular skill.
 Girl Scouting cannot happen without the help of caring, responsible adults!

 If your daughter cannot be immediately placed in a troop and she is interested in participating as an individually registered Girl Scout, there are activities available.
 She can participate in council events.
-She can also complete activities found in the GSNEO Faces & Places Program and Training Guide.
+She can also complete activities found in the GSNEO Faces & Places Program Guide.

 Yes, Girl Scouts must re-register each year for the upcoming membership year.
 Take advantage of Early Bird specials by re-registering between the months of April and July, or specials between the months of August and October.